Share this page

 Where X=GDScript

-GDScript is a dynamically typed scripting language made specifically for free and open source game engine Godot.
-GDScript’s syntax is similar to Python’s.
+GDScript is a dynamically and statically typed scripting language for the free and open source game engine Godot.
+Its syntax is vaguely similar to Python’s.
 Its main advantages are ease of use and tight integration with the engine.
 It’s a perfect fit for game development.

 Basics